simmetric/Paint.NET-Plugins/README.md

 Features:
 - Configurable letter spacing and line spacing
 - Left, center, right or justified alignment
-- Text is automatically wrapped to fit the selection
+- Text is automatically wrapped to fit the selection, even for oddly sized selections.
 - Supports all TTF fonts
 - Up to 8x AA (configurable)